Grant Life Cycle

 Applying for Funding

-The Global Fund sends Allocation Letters to eligible countries, detailing funding amounts for each disease component.
-During an inclusive country dialogue, governments, civil society, people affected by the diseases, technical partners, the private sector and other partners come together to decide how to best use the funding to meet the needs of people and communities.
-The Global Fund applicant, typically the Country Coordinating Mechanism (CCM), develops and submits funding requests, which outline how the allocated funds can contribute to national disease programs.
-Upon submission, the CCM also selects Principal Recipients for each grant.
+During an inclusive country dialogue, governments, civil society, people affected by the diseases, technical partners, the private sector and other partners come together to decide how to best use the funding to reduce the impact of HIV, TB and malaria in their country and communities.
+The Global Fund applicant, typically the Country Coordinating Mechanism (CCM), is responsible for selecting Principal Recipients (PRs), for prioritizing how the allocated funds can best be used to support national disease programs, and then submitting a funding request to the Global Fund.

 Grant-making